weaveworks/weave/features.md

 and establish connections to them if it can (in order to avoid unnecessary multi-hop routing).

+In some situations all existing weave hosts may be unreachable from the new host due to firewalls, etc. However, it is still possible to add the new host, provided inverse connections, i.e. from existing hosts to the new hosts, are possible.
+To accomplish that, one launches weave on the new host without supplying any additional addresses, and then on one of the existing hosts runs

+    host# weave connect $NEW_HOST

+Other hosts in the weave network will automatically attempt to establish connections to the new host too.

 ### <a name="container-mobility"></a>Container mobility

 Containers can be moved between hosts without requiring any